fastfollow/cka_preparation/Readme.md

-CKA Udemy courses by KodeKloud1:
+CKA prep courses

 * Kubernetes for the beginners
 * Kubernetes: CKA
+* LFS258
+* Istio by School of DevOps